Liver cancer tests

 Liver function tests (LFTs)

-Blood tests can check how well your liver is working.
+These tests measure the levels of several substances that show how well your liver is working.
 You may have liver function tests done before, during and after treatment.

 Blood clotting tests

 These check if the liver is making proteins that help the blood to clot.
-Low levels increase your risk
+Low levels of these proteins increase your risk of bleeding.

-A CT (computerised tomography) scan uses x-ray beams to create detailed, cross-sectional pictures of the inside of your body.
+A CT (computerised tomography) scan uses x-ray beams to take detailed, cross-sectional pictures of the inside of your body.
 It helps show the features of the tumour in the liver.
-It may also show if the disease has spread beyond the liver.
+It may also show if the cancer has spread beyond the liver.

-Before the scan, a liquid dye (called contrast) is injected into one of your veins.
+During the scan, a liquid dye (called contrast) is injected into one of your veins.
 This helps ensure that anything unusual can be seen more clearly.
 The dye may make you feel flushed and cause some discomfort in your abdomen.
-These reactions should go away quickly, but tell the doctor if you feel unwell.
+These reactions usually go away in a few minutes, but tell the team if you feel unwell.

 The CT scanner is large and round like a doughnut.
 You will need to lie still on a table while the scanner moves around you.
-The scan itself is painless and only takes a few minutes, but getting ready for it can take 10–30 minutes.
+It can take 10–30 minutes to get ready for the CT scan, but the scan itself takes only a few minutes and is painless.

 An MRI (magnetic resonance imaging) scan uses a powerful magnet and radio waves to create detailed cross-sectional pictures of the liver and nearby organs.
-An MRI is used to show the size of the tumour and whether it is affecting the main blood vessels around the liver.
+An MRI is used to show the size of the tumour and whether it is affecting the main blood vessels and bile ducts around the liver.
+This scan is particularly helpful for diagnosing small tumours.

 At first, I found the MRI frightening, going into the cylinder and having to hold my breath.
 But now when I have this scan, I count to myself.
 This helps me feel more in control.Robyn